Gas-turbine locomotive: United States

-In the 1960s United Aircraft built the Turbo passenger train, which was tested by the Pennsylvania Railroad and later used by Amtrak and Via Rail.
+In the 1960s United Aircraft built the TurboTrain passenger train, which was tested by the Pennsylvania Railroad and later used by Amtrak and Via Rail.
 The Via remained in service into the 1980s and had an excellent maintenance record during this period, but was eventually replaced by the LRC in 1982.
 Amtrak purchased two different types of turbine-powered trainsets, which were both called Turboliners.
 The sets of the first type were similar in appearance to SNCF's T 2000 Turbotrain, though compliance with FRA safety regulations made them heavier and slower than the French trains.
 None of the first-type Turboliners remain in service.
 Amtrak also added a number of similarly named Rohr Turboliners (or RTL) to its roster.
 There were plans to rebuild these as RTL IIIs, but this program was cancelled.
 The units owned by New York State were sold for scrap and the three remaining RTL trainsets are stored at North Brunswick, New Jersey and New Haven, Connecticut.

-In 1966, the Long Island Rail Road tested an experimental gas turbine railcar (numbered GT-1), powered by two Garrett turbine engines.
+In 1966, the Long Island Rail Road tested an experimental gas-turbine railcar (numbered GT-1), powered by two Garrett turbine engines.
 This car was based on a Budd Pioneer III design, with transmissions similar to Budd's 1950s-era RDCs.
 The car was later modified (as GT-2) to add the ability to run on electric third rail as well.

-In 1977, the LIRR tested eight more gas turbine-electric/electric dual mode railcars, in an experiment sponsored by the USDOT.
+In 1977, the LIRR tested eight more gas-turbine–electric/electric dual-mode railcars, in an experiment sponsored by the USDOT.
 Four of these cars had GE-designed powertrains, while the other four had powertrains designed by Garrett (four more cars had been ordered with GM/Allison powertrains, but were canceled).
 These cars were similar to LIRR's M1 EMU cars in appearance, with the addition of step wells for loading from low level platforms.
 The cars suffered from poor fuel economy and mechanical problems, and were withdrawn from service after a short period of time.
 The four GE-powered cars were converted to M1 EMUs and the Garrett cars were scrapped.